 If there’s one issue among many that grabs the attention of most Irish people, it’s the horrifying state of permanent crisis in which almost 9,000 homeless adults and children currently survive.
 But familiarity is corrosive.
 We’re becoming so accustomed to the statistics and the images they generate in the media, social and otherwise, that to be homeless is increasingly to be invisible.
 Nowadays, to capture our attention, we need pictures of a five-year-old eating his dinner on the pavement or an elderly woman eating hers on a windowsill.
 The images are awful; the statistics are awful.
 Even more awful is that we keep re-electing the two parties who have refused for decades to build public housing while watching the numbers of homeless soar.

-The truth is that neither party is interested in building houses because that would interfere with the market.
+The truth is that neither of the two Grand Ole Parties who have governed for the entire history of the Republic, is interested in building houses because that would interfere with the market.
 If done efficiently and expeditiously, it would bring down the market cost of houses and apartments and the cost of private rentals.
 This would not please developers, builders, and landlords, who are accustomed to getting top prices—no matter what the cost to the economy.

-And so, in this climate of greed, the Government has surrendered to the private sector its responsibility for providing public housing, with predictable consequences.
+And in this climate of greed, Governments, both Fianna Fáil and Fine Gael, have surrendered to the private sector the responsibility for providing public housing, with predictable consequences.
 Somewhere between seventy and a hundred thousand households (it depends on who’s counting) are on waiting lists for public housing.
 Nine thousand people without homes, one in three of them a child, have been ‘warehoused’ in severely inadequate emergency accommodation.

-The absence of adequate public housing, and first-time buyers being priced out of the market, has been a bonanza for landlords.
+The absence of adequate public housing, and the numbers of would-be first-time buyers who have been priced out of the market, has been a bonanza for landlords.
 Private rental prices have reached heights unsurpassed even during the boom.
 More and more people are paying an insane portion of their total income on rent—over 50% of their net income in many cases—while others are being squeezed into homelessness.